The artificial intelligence exhibition AI: More than Human invites you to explore our relationship with artificial intelligence.

 This major exhibition explores creative and scientific developments in AI, demonstrating its potential to revolutionise our lives.
 Bringing together artists, scientists and researchers, this interactive show offers an unprecedented survey of AI with which you are invited to engage head-on.

-Universal Everything was commissioned by The Barbican, London to create Future You for AI: More Than Human.
+We were commissioned by The Barbican, London to create Future You for AI: More Than Human.

 How do you feel when you see a synthetic version of yourself?